-- 3.1 The LDS Sub-working Group recognizes that border, immigration, and passport-issuing authorities' budgets may limit the ability to fully exploit the potential of chip technology. - 3.2 The LDS Sub-working Group decided that this will be a new and optional LDS and that the current LDS remains intact.
-This means that the proposed Version 2.0 ensures backward compatibility with LDS Version 1.7. - 3.3 A central concept of LDS2 is that it will be a new version that will allow for optional data to be implemented as separate and individual applications on the chip. - 3.4 The draft technical report is entitled LDS 2.0 Optional Expanded Chip Functionality Version 1.0. - 3.5 The LDS Sub-Working Group has agreed upon three applications for LDS Version 2.0: visas, travel stamps and additional biometrics. - 3.6 The new LDS2 applications are considered optional components of an eMRTD and may only be deployed under the direct policy control of the travel document issuing state.
-New LDS2 applications will focus on the writing or appending of data by the issuer and other states. - 3.7 As a consequence, any state that wants to read or write data from or to a chip requires a certificate chain that starts with a certificate verifiable by the state that has issued the eMRTD.
-The ICAO Public Key Directory will provide the broker service to simplify the certificate application procedure. - 3.8 The LDS Sub-working Group considered the inclusion of the "identification feature" data element of a visa.
-It was determined that this is a physical document security mechanism that is synonymous with an electronic authentication mechanism and does not imply the need for an added traveller biometric unless it proves to be a necessity due to national visa issuance policy.
-Inclusion of this data component may also prematurely exceed storage capacity as travellers add more visas. - 3.9 Use of LDS2 for automated border clearance processes has been previously considered by the NTWG; the LDS Sub-working Group encourages the TAG/MRTD to examine further efforts to develop a Technical Report on this topic.
+- 3.1 The LDS Sub-Working Group recognizes that border, immigration, and passport-issuing authorities' budgets may limit the ability to fully exploit the potential of chip technology. - 3.2 The LDS Sub-Working Group decided that this will be a new and optional LDS and that the current LDS remains intact.
+This means that the proposed Version 2.0 ensures backward compatibility with LDS Version 1.7. - 3.3 A central concept for LDS2 is that it will be a new version that will allow for optional data to be implemented as separate and individual applications on the chip.
+The draft technical report is known as LDS 2.0 Optional Expanded Chip Functionality Version 1.0.

+The LDS Sub-Working Group has agreed upon three applications for LDS Version 2.0 - visas, travel stamps, and additional biometrics.
+The new LDS2 applications are considered optional components of the eMRTD and can only be deployed under the direct policy control of the travel document issuing State.
+New LDS2 applications will focus on the writing or appending of data by the issuer and other States.

+- 3.4 As a consequence, any State that wants to read or write data from or to the chip requires a certificate chain that starts with a certificate verifiable by the State that has issued the eMRTD.
+TF5 is working on a discussion paper to determine the trust model for public keys to be distributed to receiving countries. - 3.5 The LDS Sub-Working Group considered the inclusion of the "Identification feature" data element of a visa.
+It was determined that this is a physical document security mechanism that is synonymous to an electronic authentication mechanism and does not imply the need for an added traveler biometric unless it proves to be a necessity due to national visa issuance policy.
+Inclusion of this data component may also prematurely exceed storage capacity as travelers add more visas. - 3.6 The LDS Sub-Working Group presented updates to the NTWG in June 2012 in Montreal.
+The LDS Sub-Working Group sought and received NTWG concurrence to postpone the operational timeline completion date from early 2014 to late 2014. - 3.7 The LDS Sub-Working Group met in July 2012 with Task Force 5 of ISO/IEC JTC1 SC17 WG3 (TF5) to address questions and clarify business requirements for the LDS2.0 applications.
+These clarifications included agreement that TF5 would develop a global certificate policy for the LDS 2.0 Public Key Infrastructure model.
+Further, the LDS Sub-Working Group agreed that certificate exchange would be based on the EU's Single Point of Contact (SPOC) mechanism.
+The LDS Sub-Working Group charged TF5 with drafting the technical specifications for LDS2.
+TF5 will report results for discussion to the sub-group and NTWG.
+The LDS Sub-Working Group is revising the technical report and continues to address policy issues as they arise.

+3.8 ISO / WG3 / TF5 met in October 2012 in New Orleans, Louisiana to discuss drafting of technical specifications in LDS2.
+TF5 discussed LDS2 data structures, security protocols for LDS2 applications, and public key infrastructure.